Society for Threatened Peoples: Political goals and strategies

 The Society for Threatened Peoples places the fight against genocide, forced migration, racism, all forms of minority oppression, and deportation of refugees in their country of origin as the center of their work.
 Their themes include the cultural and religious groupings like the Falun Gong in China, the Christian minorities in Iran, or ethnic groups like the Roma or Chechen.
 The Society for Threatened Peoples lobbies politicians and uses letter writing campaigns to apply pressure for its causes.

-The Society for Threatened Peoples has always maintained that forced migration, today often known as ethnic cleansing, of people is wrong and constitute a crime.
+The Society for Threatened Peoples has always maintained that forced migration, today often known as ethnic cleansing, of people is wrong and constitutes a crime.
 The Society for Threatened Peoples has advocated for a Centre against Expulsions.

 The Society for Threatened Peoples has in special situations supported military interventions.
 The society supported the NATO intervention in the Kosovo War in 1999.
 In 2006 the Society for Threatened Peoples supported the protection of elections in the Congo by the German military.